Last updated on November 5th, 2025.

 Storing

-Store your raspberry white chocolate muffins in an airtight container at room temperature for up to three days.
-For longer storage, freeze the muffins in a freezer bag for up to three months.
+Store in an airtight container at room temperature for up to three days.
+For longer storage, freeze the muffins in a freezer bag for up to three weeks.
 Thaw at room temperature when ready to enjoy.

-Raspberry White Chocolate Muffins Recipe
+Moist Raspberry White Chocolate Muffins Recipe

-Fluffy and moist muffins dotted with fresh raspberries and white chocolate chips
+Fluffy and moist muffins dotted with fresh raspberries and white chocolate chips.

 Prep Time 10 minutes